 During my regular morning and evening dog walk, I usually go up a farm track close to where we live.
 There is a rather overgrown hedge there and two lovely old Ash trees.

 It almost always strikes me, each time I walk under the trees, how they impact on the local environment.
 Obviously, if it is raining, then they shelter the track from the worst of the rain and when the wind is blowing they give shelter from the wind.
+But I have also noticed that when the rest of the track is muddy the trees appear to have absorbed the water, or improved the drainage around them and that section of the track isn't muddy.

-On hot sunny days the air is noticeably cooler under the trees and I have noticed on frosty mornings that the ground under the trees often remains unfrozen.
-They appear to act as air conditioning units protecting the ground below them from extremes of weather.
+On hot sunny days the air is noticeably cooler under the trees and I have noticed on frosty mornings that the ground under the trees often remains unfrozen, even though there are no leaves on the trees then.

 I have long been an admirer of trees.
 I find it difficult to understand how they can support the enormous weight of their limbs.
 Their forms are so beautiful and they not only provide the oxygen we need to survive, but they provide homes for so many birds and invertebrates.
 There is so much more that we are learning about trees and their ability to communicate with each other.